PaddlePaddle/PaddleSpatial/apps/wpf_baseline_gru/kddcup22-sdwpf-evaluation/README.md

 by the evaluation.py script (see the evaluation.py for more details).

 (UPDATE) ATTENTION: The argument parser is not allowed in the prepare.py (please refer to the newly updated tests/test-1.zip), since it will conflict with the AIStudio eval_main() system call.

 In particular, the following arguments are required to be declared in 'prepare.py' for evaluation:
    * checkpoints
    * pred_file
    * start_col
    * framework

+(UPDATE on 2022-06-01)
+ATTENTION:
+The framework argument declared in the prepare.py, i.e. the value of 'framework' in the settings dictionary, should be consistent with the machine learning framework adopted in the submission.
+Say, for instance, if someone declared the 'framework' in the settings to be 'paddlepaddle', but the submitted code does not use the framework of paddlepaddle at all, this is not allowed.

 ## Backend Files for Evaluation